Overnight ferries

 • Click on “To checkout”, enter your passenger details, click on “Continue” and pay for your tickets.

-I will explain about rail connections for travel to/from the ferry terminals where relevant in the section on “Suggested itineraries”.
+I will explain about rail connections for travel to/from the ferry terminals in the “Hamburg to London” section of the chapter on “Suggested Itineraries”.

-Superfast Ferries operate ferries between Bari (Italy) and Patras (Greece).
-You need to take this ferry to get to/from Greece (otherwise) by train.
+Superfast Ferries operate ferries from Bari (Italy) to Patras (Greece).
+You need to take this ferry to get to Greece (otherwise) by train.

 You buy tickets from Superfast Ferries as follows: